Anisotrop/kwic.docker.tutorials/2-tls-forward-proxy-intercept/README.md

 The Squid proxy is configured as an SSL-bump (AKA MITM) forward proxy.
 The *onprem* gateway has these Java system properties defined for it:
 -D http.proxyHost=squid -Dhttp.proxyPort=3128

-When the squid container starts, it generates a key, and a CA cert, and signed a cert.
-When the onprem gateway starts, it imports this CA cert into its truststore.
+When the squid container starts, it imports the truststore that was generated for the onprem gateway so that it trusts the cert from the example.com gateway.
+Further, it also generates a key, and a CA cert, and signed a cert.
+When the onprem gateway starts, it imports this CA cert into its truststore so it trusts the cert served by Squid.

 When the onprem gateway reaches out to example.com (the cloud gateway), Squid will intercept the SSL request, decrypt it, and establish its own SSL connection with the cloud gateway.